Street Symphony x Red Rodeo Club at Aviva Studios

 Go with friends or even alone, this is exactly the kind of event that turns strangers into friends on the dancefloor.
 Street Symphony has a track record of celebrating musical and dance cultures that are rooted in tradition and community.
 This Red Rodeo Club edition fits that ethos perfectly.

 Line dancing to club music, what a way to spend a spring afternoon.
-If you love to move, be social and try new things, then grab your cowboy hat and book a ticket.
+If you love to move, be social and try new things, then grab your cowboy hat and book a free ticket.

 What's on at Aviva Studios